groundxai/groundx-sdks/sdks/typescript/README.md

 ### `groundx.documents.list`<a id="groundxdocumentslist"></a>

-Look up all existing documents
+lookup all documents across all resources which are currently on GroundX

 #### 🛠️ Usage<a id="🛠️-usage"></a>